Alley Mill Closed for Renovations

 Is alcohol permitted in the park?

 Persons of legal age are welcome to drink responsibly on the river and in campgrounds.
 Underage drinking, drunk driving, loud, lewd or obnoxious behavior will not be tolerated and violators will be prosecuted fully under federal law.
-"Beer bongs" and "jello shots" are prohibited.
-Glass containers and Styrofoam coolers are prohibited on the river.
+"Beer bongs" are prohibited.
+Glass containers are prohibited on the river.
 The same laws apply in the park as outside regarding public intoxication.

 Can I ride my ATV in the park?